pjotrp/once-only/README.md

 Once-only makes a program or script run only *once*, provided the inputs don't change (in a functional style!).
 This is very useful when running a range of jobs on a compute cluster or GRID.
 It may even be useful in the context of webservices.

 Once-only makes it relaxed to run many jobs on compute clusters!
 A mistake, interruption, or even a parameter tweak, does not mean everything has to be run again.
 When running jobs serially you can just batch submit them after getting the first results.
 Any missed jobs can be run later again.
-This way you can get better utilisation of the cluster.
+This way you can get better utilisation of your cores or a cluster.
+You can even use it as a poor-mans PBS on your multi-core machine, or over NFS by firing up scripts concurrently.

+Examples:

 Instead of running a tool or script directly, such as